documentationfor yFiles for HTML 3.0.0.1

 graphComponent.doubleClickSize = { width: 20, height: 30 }

-Insets can either be substituted with a single number that describes the insets for all sides, an array, or a plain object.
-They work similar to the short-hand for CSS margins.
+Insets can be specified with a single number (that describes the inset for all sides), an array, or a plain JavaScript object.
+This works similarly to the shorthand for CSS margins.

 const rectangle = new Rect(0, 0, 10, 10)